silenuz/GDExtension_Alternate_CMake_Template/README.md

   * rename the `example_library_init` function in [src/register_types.cpp](./src/register_types.cpp) to the same name you chose for `entry_symbol`.

 The default branch of the godot-cpp bindings that is downloaded by cmake is the current master branch.
-It is likely that you will wish to change this to target a specific stable version of the GDExtension api.
+You may wish to change this to target a specific stable version of the GDExtension api.
 To do so, change the tag property of the godot-cpp fetch configuration in [CMakeLists.txt](./CMakeLists.txt) to the git tag of the version of the  [godot-cpp](https://github.com/godotengine/godot-cpp) bindings you wish to target.